IBM/aspera-cli/docs/README.erb.md

 Options are loaded using this algorithm:

 - If option `--no-default` (or `-N`) is specified, then no default value is loaded for the plugin
-- Else it looks for the name of the plugin as key in section `default`, the value is the name of the default [Option Preset](#option-preset)' for it, and loads it.
+- Else it looks for the name of the plugin as key in section `default`, the value is the name of the default [Option Preset](#option-preset) for it, and loads it.
-- If option `--preset=<name or extended value hash>` is specified (or `-Pxxxx`), this reads the [Option Preset](#option-preset)' specified from the configuration file, or if the value is a `Hash`, it uses it as options values.
+- If option `--preset=<name or extended value hash>` is specified (or `-Pxxxx`), this reads the [Option Preset](#option-preset) specified from the configuration file, or if the value is a `Hash`, it uses it as options values.
 - Environment variables are evaluated
 - Command line options are evaluated

-Parameters are evaluated in the order of command line.
+Options are evaluated in the order of command line.

-To avoid loading the default [Option Preset](#option-preset)' for a plugin, use: `-N`
+To avoid loading the default [Option Preset](#option-preset) for a plugin, use: `-N`

-On command line, words in parameter names are separated by a dash (`-`).
+On command line, words in option names are separated by a dash (`-`).
 In configuration file, separator is an underscore.
 E.g. `--xxx-yyy` on command line gives `xxx_yyy` in configuration file.

-The main plugin name is `config`, so it is possible to define a default [Option Preset](#option-preset)' for the main plugin with:
+The main plugin name is `config`, so it is possible to define a default [Option Preset](#option-preset) for the main plugin with:

 ```bash
 <%=cmd%> config preset set cli_default interactive no